The Complete List of All Blogging Facts and Statistics (Updated)

 Anyone who works in content marketing knows that a blog is already one of the best possible resources you can have on your website for building a brand.
 The biggest question has always been: just how important is it?
 Is your blog accounting for only 60% of your marketing efforts or is it closer to 90%?

-Blogging and Branding
+Blogging And Branding

 I've seen a lot despair building among industries over the last few years.
 More people blogging means more competition.
 Higher standards from Google means that content is more difficult to create, and it's getting more expensive to hire talent.
 The rumors of AI-powered blogs drowning us all out linger in the background.
 For now, though, read through these statistics.
 They should assure you that blogging is far from a dying industry and that even if today's youth is spending more time on TikTok than Forbes, blogs still serve a valuable purpose.
 There's plenty of room to compete.